 I suppose I also want to touch on why exactly I’m writing this.

-Well, this is because, in the market, a Shed and a Garage is a largely interchangeable pieces of jargon.
+Well, this is because, in the market, a Shed and a Garage are largely interchangeable pieces of jargon.
 Garage usually means “big Shed.”

 But this shouldn’t be the case.
 A high-quality Garage should be considered completely separate from a high-quality Shed.
 They certainly are different here at G&M, but the purpose of this blog is more so to ensure that you know – when researching the market – that Garages are not just big Sheds.